wp-plugins/schedulista-shortcode/readme.txt

 *   type of service, how many times a client has come in, etc.
 *   Integrates with many other services, including MailChimp, Stripe, and
 *   Facebook and Google Calendar.

 [>> Learn more about Schedulista features](http://www.schedulista.com?utm_source=wordpress-plugin&utm_medium=link&utm_content=learn_features)

 = Who can use Schedulista? =

 Schedulista is **great for any business that depends on appointment calendar**.
 Including: Massage Therapists, Personal Trainers, Hair Stylists, Consultants, Universities, Corporate

 [>> Sign up for a 15-day free
 trial](http://www.schedulista.com?utm_source=wordpress-plugin&utm_medium=link&utm_content=sign-up)

 = World Class Customer Support =

 Schedulista has great customer support.
 Don’t believe us?
 Send us an email at
 <support@schedulista.com> or give us a call at (800) 419-1672.

 = Schedulista Subscription =

 Schedulista requires a monthly subscription.

 [>> View pricing
 trial](http://www.schedulista.com?utm_source=wordpress-plugin&utm_medium=link&utm_content=view_pricing)

-After you install the widget, you can copy the shortcode with the parameters for your business from the [web settings page](https://www.schedulista.com/settings/web) and paste it into your WordPress form.

 == Installation ==